Staff & Program Directory

 Phone: 206.323.0300, ext.
 217

-Erik began his position as Accounting Associate/Database Manager in 2012.
+Erik began at Saint Mark's in 2012 as Accounting Associate/Database Manager, and transitioned in 2014 to Executive Assistant to the Dean/Membership Support.
 A Seattle-area native, he has a B.A. in Political Science from Pacific Lutheran University.
 Erik was previously a manager in the banking industry.
 He and his wife Jenny have been parishioners at Saint Mark’s since 2008, and were married at the cathedral in 2009.

 Child Care Center